pypa/packaging.python.org/source/index.rst

 about the current tools.
 They need complete, accurate and inter-consistent documentation across all the projects.

-The guide is currently maintained by the :term:`Python Packaging Authority (PyPA)`.
+The guide is maintained `here
+<https://bitbucket.org/pypa/python-packaging-user-guide>`_ by the :term:`Python
+Packaging Authority (PyPA)`.
 It was forked from the “Hitchhikers Guide to Packaging” in March 2013.

 .. toctree::